 Which EU country has the lowest income tax?

-Which country has the simplest tax system?
+Which countries have the simplest tax systems?

 Which country has the highest taxes in the world?